MarvinLvn/BabySLM/README.md

 <img src="./docs/images/babyslm_logo.png">
 </p>

-# BabySLM: language-acquisition-friendly benchmark of self-supervised spoken language models
+# BabySLM: language-acquisition-friendly benchmark of self-supervised spoken language models [[paper link](https://arxiv.org/abs/2306.01506)]

 Welcome to this repository where you'll find all you need to evaluate your language model at:
 1) the lexical level using a spot-the-word task (available in audio or phonetic form; see Table 1)